Christiansimss/ticket-lifecycle/README.md

 </p>
 <br />

 <p>Thank you for reading my osTicket Lab.
-This Lab osTicket was well worth the experince.
-Would recommend to fellow peers and continue to practice.</p>
+This Lab osTicket was an amazing experince.
+Would recommend to others and continue to practice.</p>
 </p>
 <br />